| 1910 - 1926 |

 - Established a multimedia studio in Yoyogi, Tokyo.

-- Transferred the AV / media device section to a separate company, DENON, Ltd.
+- Transferred the AV/media device section to a separate company, DENON, Ltd.

 - Changed the company name to Columbia Music Entertainment, Inc.

-- Spun off the main production operation of the Kawasaki factory into a separate company, Columbia Digital Media, Inc.
+- Spun off the main production operation of the Kawasaki pressing factory into a separate company, Columbia Digital Media, Inc.

 - Closed Columbia Akasaka Studio.

-- Moved the head office from Akasaka to Roppongi.
+- Moved the Head Office from Akasaka to Roppongi.

 - Established Columbia Artist Management company.